 - A detailed account of the proposed project including title, purpose, timing, plan of investigation, methods and techniques of study

 - A budget plan

-- Details of two referees, both of which should be consultant clinical radiologists.
+- Details of two referees, both of whom should be consultant clinical radiologists based at different institutions to each other and the applicant.
 The referees should be experts in their field and have no connection to either the project or the applicant(s).
 The referees will be asked to comment on the merits of the proposed project, NOT the character of the applicant.

 Patient public involvement in the project is strongly encouraged, where appropriate.

 - A brief curriculum vitae.
 This should NOT include a photograph of the applicant.